-10.2 Current State of the Retail Market
+11.2 Current State of the Retail Market

-With Switch Utilities emerging as a gas retailer in July 2015, there are now 11 retail brands competing in the New Zealand gas retail market - Contact Energy, Genesis Energy, Energy Online (a subsidiary of Genesis), Greymouth Gas, Nova Gas (a subsidiary of Todd Corporation), Mercury Energy (a subsidiary of Mighty River Power), Trustpower Limited, Energy Direct NZ (a subsidiary of Trustpower252), On Gas (part of Vector) and Pulse Energy.
-Of these, Greymouth Gas and On Gas supply only commercial and industrial users, and are the only two not also engaged in selling electricity.
+There are 10 retail brands, owned by nine different retail companies, competing in the New Zealand gas retail market - Contact Energy, Genesis Energy, Energy Online (a subsidiary of Genesis), Greymouth Gas, Nova Gas, Mercury Energy, Trustpower Limited, Vector Gas, Pulse Energy and Switch Utilities.
+Of these, Greymouth Gas and Vector Gas supply only commercial and industrial users, and are the only two not also engaged in selling electricity.
+The number of retail brands declined from 11 in September 2016 when Trustpower absorbed into the Trustpower brand the customers of its subsidiary, Energy Direct NZ267, which it acquired from Wanganui Gas in July 2013.
 The retail market is segmented into industrial, commercial and residential consumers (Figure 33).
 Each has different characteristics: